Newsmax CEO Ruddy: Trump 'Very Concerned' That Dems Will Steal Election

-President Donald Trump isn’t going to “wave the white flag” and concede the election, says Newsmax CEO Chris Ruddy.
+President Donald Trump is not going to “wave the white flag” and concede the election, says Newsmax CEO Chris Ruddy.

 Ruddy told Newsmax TV‘s “John Bachman Now” that he spoke earlier Wednesday with the president by phone.